 Norovirus can be very unpleasant but it usually clears up within a few days.
 You can normally look after yourself or your child at home.
 Try to avoid going to your GP, as norovirus can spread to others very easily.
 Also it is wise to avoid visiting others in hospital or care homes if you have gastrointestinal illness.
 Call your GP or NHS 111 if you're concerned or need any advice.

-For more information visit NHS Choices
+For more information visit the NHS website

 Information relating to infection rates in hospitals within Somerset can be found on the Health Protection Agency website.
 Somerset has a record of significantly reducing its infection rates across the whole healthcare economy.
 Further information can be found on the following links: